eypsilon/ypsilonpicker-gnome/readme.md

 ### Features

-- ✅ Fully GNOME-based – Works on any GNOME installation (Wayland & X11)
+* ✅ Fully GNOME-based – Works on any GNOME installation (Wayland & X11)
+* ✅ Wayland-compatible – Works seamlessly with modern GNOME on Wayland, unlike traditional X11-based pickers.
-- ✅ Simple & lightweight – No extra dependencies, just point & pick
+* ✅ Simple & lightweight – No extra dependencies, just point & pick (less than 80 lines of code).
-- ✅ Opens in a terminal – Displays the selected color's RGB & HEX values
+* ✅ Opens in a terminal – Displays the selected color's RGB & HEX values

 ### Installation